thisago/seamlesserver/readme.md

 ## Stack

-This template is built in [Nim language](nimlang) using the following library and frameworks:
+This template is built in [Nim language][nimlang] using the following library and frameworks:

 - **Web Framework**: [Prologue](https://github.com/planety/prologue)
 - **ORM**: [Norm](https://github.com/moigagoo/norm)